omerbsezer/Fast-Terraform/SAMPLE01-EC2-VPC-Ubuntu-Win-SSH-RDP.md

-## Sample: EC2s (Windows 2019 Server, Ubuntu 20.04), VPC, Key-Pairs for SSH, RDP connections
+## SAMPLE-01: EC2s (Windows 2019 Server, Ubuntu 20.04), VPC, Key-Pairs for SSH, RDP connections

-This scenario shows:
+This sample shows:
 - how to create Key-pairs (public and private keys) on AWS.
 - how to create EC2s (Ubuntu 20.04, Windows 2019 Server).
 - how to create Virtual Private Cloud (VPC), VPC Components (Public Subnet, Internet Gateway, Route Table) and link to each others.